PhenoApps/Field-Book/docs/source/settings-profile.rst

 |person| Person
 ~~~~~~~~~~~~~~~

 Sets the first and last name of the person operating Field Book.
-This information is stored with each collected measurement as metadata and is included in the database export format. (#TODO include link to database format)
+This information is stored with each collected measurement as metadata and is included in the database |export| :doc:`export` format.

 Additional settings are used to reset (|reset|) or turn on/off (|verify|) regular verification of the profle information

 .. |person| image:: /_static/icons/settings/profile/account.png
+  :width: 20

+.. |export| image:: /_static/icons/settings/profile/content-save.png
   :width: 20

 .. |reset| image:: /_static/icons/settings/profile/delete.png